dra2020/rdapy/docs/index.markdown

 There are both a PyPi package and a command-line interface.

-Note: The repository is in the process of being upgraded to include a GitHub Pages site which will, among other things, explain high-volume offline scoring.

 ### Package

 The analytics in the PyPi package are organized by area (in alphabetical order):